zedd45/jsdataviz/text/ch5/02-javascript.md

 })
 ```

-Our timeline is still lacking a bit of visual apeal, but it has a much richer set of content.
+Our timeline is still lacking a bit of visual appeal, but it has a much richer set of content.
 In fact, even without any styling at all, it still communicates the essential data quite well.

 <div id="javascript-3"></div>